CircularRuins/Komorebi/README.md

 <!-- <hr /> -->
 </div>

-Komorebi is not a full-featured, general-purpose RSS reader, it is designed for AI professionals. \
-If you want to keep pace with:
+Komorebi is not a full-featured, general-purpose RSS reader, it is designed for AI professionals who want to keep pace with:
 - The latest industry trends and insights.
 - Cutting-edge products and technologies.
-- State-of-the-art research papers. \
+- State-of-the-art research papers.
-Try Komorebi!

 ## 👋🏻 Getting Started